Opinion | Four big constitutional fixes we need, thanks to Trump

 This brings us to a third issue: We need a statute to activate the emoluments clause.
 The bill could include a mandatory requirement for liquidation of the president’s business holdings (with an approved blind trust arrangement); a presumption that all gifts are disallowed unless specifically approved by Congress; a statutory definition of “emoluments”; or a built-in remedy of forfeiture in case the president violates the ban on foreign emoluments.
 Congress can also provide a speedy legal process for resolution of disputes, perhaps directly to the D.C.
 Circuit court.

 Fourth, the Justice Department should undertake a review of its current guideline that a sitting president cannot be prosecuted.
 This does not mean the president could be tried and locked up during his term.
-However, the guidelines prompted special counsel Robert S. Mueller III to issue an ambiguous and counterproductive report in which evidence of the president’s obstruction of justice was obscure.
+However, the guidelines prompted special counsel Robert S. Mueller III to issue an ambiguous and counterproductive report in which evidence of the president’s obstruction of justice was obscured.
 At the very least, the Justice Department guidelines should be revised to specify that a special counsel appointed for investigating presidential wrongdoing must make a specific recommendation to Congress as to impeachment and a finding as to whether criminal laws have been violated.
 Counsel could be authorized to seek an indictment to toll any statutes of limitation.

 In some sense, we learned during the Trump years that a president bent on acting in bad faith and enabled by his own spineless party can do great damage.
 A malicious president may find ways to maneuver around whatever constraints are imposed on him because the ultimate punishment — removal after impeachment — is so difficult to obtain.
 Nevertheless, if the task in the post-Trump era in part concerns restoration of legal norms, any effort to reinforce constitutional expectations should be welcome.
 With a Democrat in the White House, Republicans — for once — may be amenable to reforms to check the excesses and misconduct of the executive branch.